kierdavis/k12/README.md

 * design the architecture of the CPU
 * draw out schematics for most of the CPU (ALU board, register board, control board, parts of the other boards)
 * obtain some ICs & breadboards
+* build a prototype of the ALU board on breadboards